 To help you further on being married without children:

-And then, Lisa Brock has written an article which is posted on the Focus on the Family web site.
+Lisa Brock has written an article which is posted on the Focus on the Family web site.
 It gives “ways to make infertility —the emotional roller coaster —a little easier.”
 You can read that particular article and others they post as well, by clicking onto the link below:

 If you are dealing with the pain of infertility, please know my heart —our hearts, here at Marriage Missions, goes out to you.
 We pray the Lord helps you to find the strength to cope with the pain you are dealing with and the hope that your future will have bright moments ahead.